joshuaalpuerto/moneytored/README.md

 [Here](https://medium.com/@deepak.gulati/running-react-native-app-on-the-android-emulator-11bf309443eb) or [this](https://medium.freecodecamp.org/what-you-need-to-know-to-start-building-mobile-apps-in-react-native-dded951277b7#b49d) even the react-native getting started [guide](https://facebook.github.io/react-native/docs/getting-started) are awesome docs on how you can configure your computer for android development. **You should follow this steps before proceeding.**

 1. We need to have a simulator to run our android application.
 We will be using here is [genymotion](https://www.genymotion.com/).
 Choose the option with VirtualBox (if you don’t have VirtualBox already installed on your Windows PC).
 2. Adding a New Virtual Device in Genymotion.
-Ensure to have correct `API` number as you installed your android SDK.
+Install the SDK Platform with API Level `27`.
 3. Once done you’ll see your devices listed under Virtual devices.
 4. Once you run the device on genymotion, You can verify through your cli using `adb devices`
 5. Finally you can do `react-native run-android`